 In the aftermath of those glory days, there were heady dreams of exploring other planets, building space colonies and solar power satellites, and expanding humanity onto the High Frontier.

 It didn’t happen.

-Today, more than a generation later, we can support at best half a dozen human beings at any one time in low earth orbit (barely a hundred miles above the surface of our planet), we lack the capability to launch our own astronauts even that far (we pay Russia to carry them into space for us at $70+ million a pop, a service that is hostage to their goodwill amidst increasing political tensions), and we have neither the tools nor the budget to return to the moon, much less go beyond.
+Today, more than a generation later, we can support at best half a dozen human beings at any one time in low earth orbit (barely a hundred miles above the surface of our planet), until recently we lacked the capability to even launch our own astronauts that far (for a decade, we paid the Russians to carry them into space for us), and today we still lack the budget to return to the moon, much less go beyond.